 It all depends on the allergy or the medical condition, but we would strongly suggest that you speak to your doctor first before making a booking.
 If it is a food allergy, that will be no problem because that can be catered for by the head and assistant cook.
 Please just let us know on the adventure booking form so we can inform our team of what you can't eat.

-The trek cost excluding international flights is AUD$4,250.00
+The adventure cost excluding international flights, is AUD$4,500.00

 How much could I expect to pay for flights?

 Flights can range for economy up to AUD$700.00 depending on who you fly with.
-We would suggest searching the Webjet website that will provide you with all the comparisons.
+We suggest searching the Webjet website, which will provide you with all the comparisons.

 Can I pay a deposit and pay the rest before departure?

-Yes, we only require a 30% deposit to secure your position on the trek if the trek is more than 60 days out with the full balance payable 60 days before departure.
-If the trek is departing within 60 days, full payment will be required when you book.
+Yes, we only require a 30% deposit to secure your position on the trek if the trek is more than 60 days out, with the full balance payable 60 days before departure.
+If the trek departs within 60 days, full payment will be required when booking.